Spectrum Space Board

 Most of Louise’s career has been involved in the not for profit sector.
 Louise has been working with teenagers and adults on the autism spectrum since 2011 developing services based on a strengths based approach to increase equality of opportunity.
 Louise has been interested in rights and education since her role as an educational policy worker in Ireland in 2000.
 She is passionate about ensuring that individuals on the autism spectrum are actively involved in planning, development and delivery of services.

-Ana Palacios is a contemporary artist who’s work spans practices of research, traditional craft, and storytelling through objects.
-After receiving an adult diagnoses of autism, Ana realised her art practice had emerged as a positive adaptation to the challenges of being neurodiverse.
-Starting as a volunteer Ana soon began working as a visual arts facilitator for Autism West, bringing her passion for working with young people and exploring creative research.
-Her role now concentrates on supporting autism awareness and adult participants at Spectrum Space’s social groups.
+Ana Palacios has a background in the contemporary arts and after receiving an adult diagnoses of autism, she realised her art practice had emerged as a positive adaptation to the challenges of being neurodiverse.
+Starting at Spectrum Space as a volunteer in 2017, Ana began working as a visual arts facilitator before expanding her role further.
+She now mainly concentrates on peer work, development of positive identity, as well as development and facilitation of training and educational courses.

-Chris started at Autism West as a volunteer in July 2018 and joined our staff team in October that same year.
+Chris started at Spectrum Space as a volunteer in July 2018 and joined our staff team in October that same year.
 She holds a Bachelor of Social Science (Major Human Services) from Edith Cowan University and is currently working towards a postgraduate Diploma in Social Work.
 Chris wholeheartedly endorses the strengths-based approach as best practice for supporting and working alongside Spectrum Space participants.

 Workforce Diversity Consultant

 Sandhya has been working with individuals on the autism spectrum since 2013.
-She started with Autism West as a Volunteer and now runs social groups.
+She started with Spectrum Space as a volunteer and now runs social groups.
 Sandhya has finished her Masters in Counselling and is a registered counsellor.
 Since then she started running the Street Smart Life Smart workshop with the aim of creating a safe space to allow participants to address personal and social issues without feeling judged.
 She also works closely with the Youth Advisory Council.
 Sandhya takes personal pleasure in guiding Spectrum Space participants and monitoring their personal growth.

 IT & Document Control Officer

-Scott joined Autism West in July 2013 and manages all IT related matters such as the website, social media, newsletters and membership registrations.
+Scott joined Spectrum Space in July 2013 and manages all IT related matters such as the website, social media, newsletters and membership.
 He also assists with event management and administration duties.

 Scott sits on the board as Webmaster of WAADF (WA Autism Diagnosticians’ Forum) since 2012.